chopo156/dgrp_mcdonaldsjob/README.md

 ![Screenshot](https://i.imgur.com/2bmybq8.png)

 ## DISCLAIMER
-If you make changes to the addon please DO NOT re-upoad it without my permission.
-Create a pull request though GitHub and I will add it for everyone to download including credit to your part ofcourse.
+If you make changes to the addon please DO NOT re-upoad (and claim as your own work) without my permission.
+Instead Create a pull request though GitHub and I will add it for everyone to download including credit to your part ofcourse.

 ## Requirements
 - [es_extended(v1-final)](https://github.com/ESX-Org/es_extended/tree/v1-final)